SEPTEMBER 8 – TODAY’S READING FROM THE ONE YEAR BIBLE- ISAIAH 1:1-2:22; 2 CORINTHIANS 10:1-18; PSALM 52:1-9; PROVERBS 22:26-27

 Deuteronomy 32:1 1 “Give ear, O heavens, and let me speak; And let the earth hear the words of my mouth.

-God is calling His people into the courtroom to prove their disobedience.
-This chapter also proves human depravity and yet, the offer of forgiveness and deliverance through faith in Messiah.
+God is calling His people into the courtroom before all of creation in heaven and earth, to prove their disobedience.
+This chapter also proves human depravity, and yet, the offer of forgiveness and deliverance to be received through faith in Messiah.

 Oxen and donkeys are known for special intelligence, and yet they have enough sense to recognize the hand that feeds them and the One who owns them.
 Not so with these people, who like sheep have turned astray (See Isaiah 53:6).